Psychedelic/plug-connect/README.md

 # Plug Connnect

-The Plug Connect button, is a basic React Component button you can use to integrate Plug's Agent features for authenticating a user's identity and requesting access to the Plug Agent to sign requests to your canisters on behalf of that identity.
+The Plug Connect button is a basic React Component button you can use to integrate Plug's Agent features for authenticating a user's identity and requesting access to the Plug Agent to sign requests to your canisters on behalf of that identity.

 ## 🤔 Installation